 The treatment of acute inflammatory process must be provided urgently, to avoid complications.
 The most common treatment is performed on an outpatient basis, using conservative means.
 This requires to solve two main tasks: to improve the supply of blood to the area and eliminate the infection.
 Etiological treatment includes antibiotics, quinolones group that has proved its effectiveness – Ciprofloxacin is a decent example (you may find the preparation and its analogs at My Canadian Pharmacy as well).
-It perfectly penetrates into the breast tissue and kills bacteria.
+It perfectly penetrates into the tissue and kills bacteria.
 Depending on the severity of the issue, either pills or injections can be used.

 Possible complications and disease prevention

-Treating prostatitis is a tough job, preventing it is a way easier one.
+Treating prostatitis is a tough job, preventing it is much easier one.
 Prevention involves maintaining a healthy lifestyle, normalization of sexual relations (sex with a regular partner, use of contraception).
 Wearing warm clothes and shoes in the cold season is also crucial, as hypothermia is one of the predisposing factors.
 Prevention includes timely treatment of chronic diseases and daily exercises, or at least plenty of daily movement.
 By following all these rules the risk of inflammation of the prostate gland is significantly minimized.